postgrespro/postgres_cluster/README.md

 `next_time_statement` within user procedure.

 SQL statement to be executed could be set in `command` or `commands` key.
-The first one set the single statement, the second the set of statements.
+The first one sets the single statement, the second - the set of statements.
 In fact the first key could contains the set of commands in one string divided by semicolon.
 In this case they all be executed in single transaction in spite of the value `use_same_transaction`.
-So for set of the statements is better to use key `commands` key as you get more controll on execution.
+So for set of the statements is better to use key `commands` key as you get more control on execution.

 Returns id of created job.